pluswerk/php-dev/docs/project-templates.md

 If you create a folder, a domain is automatically reachable: test1.development.vm

 If there is a subfolder "public" in the created folder, then the created domain will be accessible from there: test2.development.vm

+*Note: The subfolder "public" detection can until now only nginx.*

 In this sense, happy coding!